 My doctoral dissertation (1977) in psychology at Saybrook Institute (now Saybrook University), San Francisco, was on Human Pulsation, a study of emotional development grounded in neuroscience.
 My clinical work in Canada was largely neuropsychological: in Prince Edward Island this focused mainly on children with neurological disorders (including rare congenital disorders), and in British Columbia in Memory Clinics mainly for older people.

 On returning to England (1994) I worked in Older People’s Services in Solihull, West Midlands, then from 2001 to 2012 in a Memory Clinic I had helped set up in East London where I became Head of Neuropsychology (for all ages) and Psychology for Older People in East London NHS Foundation Trust.
 Throughout my full-time with the NHS I was a supervisor on clinical psychology doctoral training courses.
 I also gave lectures on neuropsychology on psychiatry and geriatric medicine training courses.
-I currently provide supervision for the Qualification in Clinical Neuropsychology, as well as in the NHS (Oxleas NHS Trust).

 Since 1998 I have done extensive psycho-legal work, in neuropsychology assessments and reports.
 My curriculum vitae for expert witness work is on file with the National Crime Agency.